Click to Skip Ahead

 Total Monthly Cost of Owning a Samoyed

-Overall, you can expect to spend a couple hundred dollars a month on caring for your Samoyed.
+You can expect to spend a couple hundred dollars a month caring for your Samoyed.
 Just keep in mind that this amount will fluctuate month to month depending on whether your Samoyed requires professional grooming or a visit to the veterinarian.

 Additional Costs to Factor In

 Other costs to consider for your Samoyed include obedience training and care services if you plan to be away from home for long hours or go on vacation.
-Obedience training costs will depend on whether you choose to enroll in group classes or one-on-one sessions.
-Group sessions tend to be cheaper than one-on-one training.
+Obedience training costs will depend on whether you enroll in group or one-on-one sessions.
+Group sessions are cheaper than one-on-one training.

 Your Samoyed may also need a dog walker or a sitter if you regularly work away from home for most of the day.
 You can also look into doggy daycare services.
 It’s also important to research several different dog boarding services near you in case you plan to be out of town for several days.